Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS (2012): On my way down to coordinate search and rescue.

-LOKI (2012): [Transforming into Steve for a second in imitation] On my way down to coordinate search and re
+LOKI (2012): [Transforming into Steve for a second in imitation] On my way down to coordinate search and res